instructlab/instructlab/README.md

 ilab model train
 ```

-> **Note:** ⏳ This process will take a little while to complete (time can vary based on hardware
+> [!NOTE]
-and output of `ilab data generate` but on the order of 5 to 15 minutes)
+> ⏳ This process will take a little while to complete (time can vary based on hardware and output of `ilab data generate` but on the order of 5 to 15 minutes)

 `ilab model train` outputs a brand-new model that is saved in the `<model_name>-mlx-q` directory called `adapters.npz` (in `Numpy` compressed array format).
 For example: